projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 .. _caas-on-vm:

-Run |C| on a virtual machine
+Run |C| in a virtual machine
 ############################

-This page explains what you'll need to run |C| on a virtual machine or a bare metal Intel® hardware platform.
+This page explains what you'll need to run |C| in a virtual machine, or run native |C| on an Intel® hardware platform.

 .. contents::
    :local: